Going There: Black Visual Satire

 1:00 p.m. – 2:30 p.m.
 EDT

-Please join us for a discussion of Going There: Black Visual Satire (Yale University Press, 2020) by Richard J. Powell.
+The first event was a discussion of Going There: Black Visual Satire (Yale University Press, 2020) by Richard J. Powell.
 In this expansive study, Powell presents the rich and varied history of African American visual satire in the 20th and 21st centuries, giving the work its due in all its intelligence, daring, and critical power and raising important questions about the social power of art.

 • Richard J. Powell, John Spencer Bassett Professor of Art & Art History, Duke University